mars0i/free/doc/notes/example_1.md

 under 10K steps, then things look OK *but* the smaller theta-dt is, the lower is the value which phi overs around.
 Which seems wierd.
 Not sure if this is relative to the simple dt, or to sigma-dt.

+### re exercises 1, 2, 3

+If you set sigma-dt and theta-dt to zero, i.e. keep sigma and theta fixed at their initial values, then what you get from phi is pretty much just what you get from exercise 3 (or 2), i.e. settling on a value near 1.6.
+(See the note after exercise 1, which describes this as the correct value, since it's got the highest probability.)  i.e. to get this, you have to normalize the number of ticks, so that if dt=0.01, you have 1000 ticks, if dt=0.001, 10k ticks, etc.  You are just dividing up the same amount of time by smaller in subintervals.
+This is all true *even though we are using random inputs with mean 2, rather than a fixed input 2 as in exercise 3.*  Whether you set dt to 0.01, 0.001, 0.0001 doesn't matter--it's a little smoother as you make the numbers smaller, but the phi and eps curves are roughly the same in each case.
+And if you let it run longer, it seems to persist, modulo small fluctuations.

+So *if we keep sigma and theta from evolving*, the system works perfectly.
+At least.
+If you allow sigma or theta to evolve, you get some of the puzzling effects described above.